Counselling

 You might find this article helpful to read when considering counselling: What Do You Want From Counselling?

 If you would like to find out more please do contact me with any questions or queries.
-If you'd like to book an Introductory session please click on the button below.
+I do not have any availability currently but if you would like to be added to my waiting list or you would like a recommendation please do get in touch.

 Testimonials